ghtmarco/SeNless-SoNe-zero/README.md

 ## About the Project

-The Senles Sone Sero is a Flutter application that serves as a starting point for building a video tape store management system.
+The SeNless SoNe zero is a Flutter application that serves as a starting point for building a video tape store management system.
 This project helps you get started with Flutter development.

 ## Getting Started